-Ensure compliance with financing contracts by monitoring the Company's ability to meet its commitments to these creditors.
+with financing contracts Company's ability to meet its commitments to these creditors.

 Maintain an open and transparent dialogue with the media and influencers, recognizing their significant relevance in the public's perception and the possible impact on the Company's reputation.